Can CBD Help With Perimenopause Brain Fog

 Neurogenesis or the repair/growth of neurons in this area is key!

-What system in the body is in change of neuron birth and death?
+What system in the body is in charge of neuron birth and death?

 On the cellular level, the cannabinoid system regulates the expression of brain-derived neurotrophic factor and neurogenesis.